nrzaman/take-home-assessment-2025/README.md

 ### Assumptions
 1. On mobile, only 3 columns are displayed for better performance: `State`, `Registration Deadline Online`, and `Register`.
 This is operating under the assumption that a mobile user would most likely be looking for a way to register online via mobile, as opposed to other methods.

+## AI Output

+AI Output can be found in these files:
+- OPTIMIZATION_SUMMARY.md
+- TEST_COVERAGE.md
+- zaman-claude-output.zip

 ## Running the Application

 This application can currently be run locally.
 The frontend was developed in React.js using the Material UI framework, and the backend was developed in Python and PostgreSQL.